Qspirit logo

 Aug.
 20 – Bernard of Clairvaux and Malachy: Abbot and the archbishop he loved

 Aug.
 23 – Rose of Lima, 17th-century gender nonconformist and saint from Peru who cut her hair short to avoid marrying a man but dressed as a bride to meet Mary when she died.
-She is the first person born in the Western hemisphere to be canonized by the Roman Catholic Church.
+She is the first person born in the Americas to be canonized by the Roman Catholic Church.

 Aug.
 24 – Bayard Rustin: Gay saint of civil rights and non-violence